Sandy Hollow–Gulgong railway line: History

 The line was opened as a heavy-haul railway to the major coal mine at Ulan in 1982 and extended to Gulgong in 1985 to meet the line to Dunedoo and Dubbo.

-It is unlikely to be extended to Maryvale.
+Transport for NSW included an extension from Gulgong to Maryvale as part of the Fixing Country Rail program.
+A 2020 feasibility study found that completing the line would cost $328 million and have a BCR between 0.97 and 1.55, and suggested progressing it to the next stage of investigation, although as of July 2026 this has not happened.